Mohammadmahdi-Abedi/NetZero-Underwater-3Dprinting-LC3-3DPC-ML-Models-Python-Codes/README.md

 # NetZero-Underwater-3Dprinting-LC3-3DPC-ML-Models-Python-Codes

-This repository contains supplementary appendix figures of Python code used in the scientific article on **Net-Zero 3D Printed Concrete (LC³-3DPC) for Underwater Construction**, including all machine learning models developed to predict compressive strength, flexural strength, and yield stress from calcined clay mix compositions.
+This repository contains supplementary appendix figures of Python code used in the scientific article on **Next-Generation Net-Zero Composite for Underwater 3D Printing Construction: Hybrid Machine Learning Optimized LC³ with Recycled Rubber**, including all machine learning models developed to predict compressive strength, flexural strength, and yield stress from calcined clay mix compositions.

 ---